xinyix/Exponential-Smoothing/index.md

     beta  = 0.0315
 ```

 From the function calls above, we have alpha_ses=0.5022, alpha_holt=alpha_hw=0.4123.
-I also included a plot to illustrate the optimal smoothing constants graphically (R code in Appendix 1)
+I also included a plot to illustrate the optimal smoothing constants graphically (R code in Appendix)
 ![original resid dist](https://github.com/xinyix/Exponential-Smoothing/blob/master/alphas.png?raw=true)

 Now we perform one-step-ahead forecasts for simple, double and triple exponential smoothing, starting from taking the first five year of data for training, and calculate the calculate the forecast MSE